 The County Board adopted the above-noted recommendations subsequent to the decline and failure of the ISWDA (as indicated in both the 10-Year Update and 5-Year Update reports to the Illinois EPA).
-The failure of the ISWDA was considered an indicator of a total lack of support and rejection of centralized government intervention in solid waste and recycling activities in Champaign County during the early to mid-1990's.
+The failure of the ISWDA was considered an indicator of a total lack of support and rejection of centralized government g.
+Provide any other pertinent details on the recycling program (continued)

+intervention in solid waste and recycling activities in Champaign County during the early to mid-1990's.
 (For additional discussion regarding ISWDA failure, refer to the text beginning on Page 4 under the heading 'Briefly describe which recommendations were not implemented and the reasons why these were not implemented').

 Recycling is not mandatory in unincorporated Champaign County, and business and institutions are free to choose whether or not to institute a recycling program.
 Residential recycling is also not mandatory in Champaign County.
 Recycling programs within the County have been established at the University of Illinois.
-Curbside recycling service is available to residents of the two largest municipalities within the County.
-The City of Champaign requires local haulers to provide curbside recycling provide to city residents and the City of Urbana Public Works Department provides curbside recycling service to its residents.
+Curbside recycling service is available to residents of the largest municipalities within the County.
+The City of Champaign requires local haulers to provide curbside recycling pickup service to city residents and the City of Urbana Public Works Department provides curbside recycling services to residents.
 In other communities within the County, private haulers may elect to provide recycling services to residents for an additional charge.